-

 What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?

-Since French notaries are liable of the efficiency of the transfer of ownership of a real estate property and the certainty of the ownership, the notary appointed by the purchaser is in charge of reviewing the previous title deeds, the easements and encumbrances registered on the property.
+In the case of an asset deal, French notaries are responsible for ensuring the efficient transfer of ownership and the certainty of the title.
+The notary appointed by the purchaser is tasked with reviewing root of title, as well as any easements and encumbrances registered on the property.

-Notary’s due diligence is usually extended to the review of the planning permissions and, when applicable construction guarantees and insurance coverage.
+The notary’s due diligence typically extends to examine planning permissions and, when applicable, construction guarantees and insurance coverage.

-Most of the time, the legal advisor of the purchaser will review the lease agreements and the contracts relating to the management and maintenance of the property.
+Additionally, the purchaser’s legal advisor usually reviews lease agreements and contracts related to the management and maintenance of the property.

 The purchaser will also appoint consultants for carrying out technical survey and, if useful, pollution search.